AdamsAshifa/mastereyesecurityservicesltd/pages/services.md

 ---

-The Team comprises of high profile individuals with integrity, visions and passion for excellence in their service to humanity.
-Many of them have contributed in various ways to our national development.
-Suffice to say that company parades a combination of highly qualified appropriately experienceand technically sound board of advisryand management team with proven track record in management, finance and industry as well as a shared value in Total Quality Management(TQM) in Service ddelivery to the advantage of our clients in terms of "value for money".
+The Team comprises of high profile individuals with intergrity, visions and passion for excellence in their service contributed in various ways to our national development.

+Suffice to say that the company parades a combination of highly qualified appropriately experience and technically sound board of advisory and management team with proven tracks record in management, finance and industry as well as a shared value in Total Quality Manaement(TQM) in Service delivery to the advantage of our clients in terms of **Value for money.**
-Our premium services are tailored to suit broad spectrum of clientele ranging from:

-**1. Manned Guards.**

-**2. Journey Management.**

-**3. Industrial Security Training.**

-**4. VIP's Security Seminars/public officials.**

-**5. Canine.**

-**6. Surveillance/Information gathering.**

-**7. Risk Analysis /Management.**

-**8. CCTV Cameras sales and installations.**

-**9. Car tracking.**

-**10. Human Resource Consultancy.**

-**11. VIP body guard.**

-**12  Protocol Officer.**

-**13. VIP Orderly.**
+#### Our Services include:

+- Security Guard for residents.
+- Schools.
+- Hospitals.
+- Shopping centres.
+- Social event venues.
+- Bodyguard/ protocol officer.
+- Tourist Guide/ Guard.
-**14. Security drivers.**
+- Security Consultancy.

- These services are provided through a proactive and preventive security approach, instant response to distress calls, constant reappraisals of security situation and identifying areas of present and potential security threats with a view to proffering solutions.
+- Sale and Installation of Security gadgets.
+- General recruiter services.

+# Clients that Uses Our Service

+- Kado Estate FCT Abuja.
+- Best Price Golden Venture Estate.
+- FCT Abuja.
+-  DeDen Abuja.
+-  God's own plaza Abuja.
+- Strength Filed Pharmacy, Abuja.
+- Citec Estate FCT Abuja.
+- Gonny Pharmacy Ltd Abuja.
+- Fruitful Orchard School, Abuja.
+- AVM Gregory RTD Resident Abuja.
+- Dei Dei international building materials Abuja.
+- God has done Estate FCT Abuja.
+- Xtoget Luxury Light Abuja.
+- Graceland international school, Jos.
+- College De Mazenod Jos.
+- Open heaven international Ministry Jos.

 [Contact Us](https://bootstrapstarter.com/jekyll-theme-memoirs/)